swei5/michigan_notes/EECS-484/11 Hash Tables.md

 To split, we applied a different hashing function: `hash2` to all values in original bucket 0, which causes value `20` to pivot to now bucket 4.
 After that, the split pointer moved 1 position downward to bucket 1.

+From now on, for all buckets that are above the split pointer (i.e. bucket 0), we will be using the new hash function `hash2` to compute its hash value.

 ```